 - Tax-supported government functions

-- Fundraising campaigns and expenses
+- Fundraising and capital campaigns and expenses

 - Support of religious organizations for religious purposes

 All applicants to Victor Murdock Fund at the Wichita Community Foundation must be in good standing with the Kansas Secretary of State’s office, must be currently exempt under IRS Section 501(c)(3,) and classified as an organization to which contributions are deductible under Section 170(c)(2), normally a public charity under Section 509(a).

 If an emerging nonprofit is certified by the Internal Revenue Service through a form 1023EZ, or is working with a qualified Kansas nonprofit as their fiscal agent, they may apply.

 The Victor Murdock Fund will award one $60,000 grant in 2019.

 - Share the intent of your project with us through the initial application.

 - If the committee selects your idea, we will contact your organization with additional, detailed questions to determine grantees.